 - Selecting an Action Type, which can either Elevate Rights or Restrict Rights.
 When the adjustment is a rights restriction, there is an advanced feature that allows you to apply restricted Security Identifiers (SIDs), which further restricts access to securable objects.
 More about this under the What is a Restricted SID topic. - Adding or Removing Windows Privileges, these come pre-populated with a set of default recommendations for each out of the box Action.
-To learn more about these Windows Privileges visit Microsoft's Documentation about User Rights Assignment. - Adding or Removing Build-in Roles, these are the roles that provide file level access to a system and they are based on group membership. - Adding or Removing Well-known Accounts, these are specifying the integrity levels at which processes can run.
-Also refer to Microsoft's Documentation about Mandatory Integrity Control.
+To learn more about these Windows Privileges visit Microsoft's Documentation about User Rights Assignment. - Adding or Removing Build-in Roles, these are built-in local groups that are present on every Windows system, and their SID values can be added to an access token or removed from it. - Adding or Removing Well-known Accounts, these are other SID values that exist, but that do not necessarily have a user or group account associated with them.
+Adding these SID values to an access token or removing them from one may result in the alteration of the process's effective access to resources.
+For example, one single SID is always present, specifying the Mandatory Integrity Level of the process, where non-admin users run at the medium integrity level, while a process running elevated with administrative rights runs at a high integrity level.
+Refer to Microsoft's Documentation about Mandatory Integrity Control.
+Other well known group SID values may be added to or removed from the access token via this configuration option.